 Over the summer school break, Mr. N is working at a temporary job.
-The work is related to a large construction project taking place in the village, and Mr. N is helping unload arriving airplanes.
+The work is related to a large construction project taking place in the village, and Mr. N is helping unload airplanes.
 This kind of work is not typically available every summer, since it depends on construction activity.
-Mr. N's employer provided the information needed to calculate his likely income from this job.
-After consulting Mr. N's employment file, D D, Deputy Director at No Name, testified that: Mr. N earns a regular hourly wage of \$32.85; he works ten hours per day, six days a week; and, he earns his regular wage for 40 hours per week, plus time-and-a-half overtime pay for 20 hours per week.5 Mr. N had previously indicated his intention to work at this job for 9 weeks, from the second full week of June through the second week of August, since he plans to return to his job at the E school in mid-August.
-Based on this information, Mr. N's anticipated total income from his summer employment is \$20,696.40.6
+Mr. N testified that he earns a regular hourly rate of \$32.48.
+In a related matter, Mr. N's employer testified that his hourly wage is \$32.85.5 To maintain consistency between Mr. N's related child support matters, the undersigned takes official notice of this testimony and adopts \$32.85 as the more reliable figure.6 Mr. N will work at this job ten hours per day, six days a week.
+He began this job around June 13th, and he plans to work through the second week of August, which is a total of 9 weeks.
+Mr. N's pay will include his regular hourly rate for 40 hours per week, plus time-and-a-half overtime pay for 20 hours per week.
+His anticipated total income from this work is therefore \$20,696.40.7

 Mr. N has two sources of non-wage income.
 As a NANA shareholder, he earned dividends totaling \$350 in 2015, and he expects a similar dividend in 2016.
-He also will receive a 2016 Alaska Permanent Fund Dividend.
-At the time of this decision, the PFD is expected to be \$1000.7
+He also will receive